ETreskovskis/auto_team/README.md

 **--mic_state** -> preferred microphone state (On or Off) **--camera_state** -> preferred camera state (On or Off) **--start_before** -> join meeting earlier than it is scheduled.

+Other functionalities could be added, updated.
+Feel free to use it! :)